appveyor/website/src/_posts/2019-10-01-self-hosted-jobs-on-your-computer-or-in-cloud-vms.md

 * **Significant savings on a monthly cloud bill** - build VM is created for the duration of a build job and you pay for "clean" build time.
 "Self-hosted agent" is installed on VM running 24x7 and waiting for your builds.
 * **Pristine environment for every build** - build VMs are provisioned from an image and never reused for the consequent builds.
 You get pristine environment for every build.
 "Self-hosted agent" runs builds directly on the host operating system thus pulluting it with leftovers.
 * **Multiple parallelism**.
 A single build can be run on hundreds of VMs simoultanously for a shorter period of time.
-Say, you have a suite with 1,000 tests and it takes 1 hour on a single core to run them all.
+For example, you have a suite with 1,000 tests and it takes 1 hour on a single core to run them all.
 You can run the suite on 10 single-core VMs in parallel and reduce the overall test time to 6 minutes by paying the same amount to the cloud provider!

 ## Included in all accounts for free